- Rear-end and sideswipe crashes caused by speed differential between vehicles;

 Will this project include cleaning/maintenance plans and budgets to ensure that the bike lanes stay in tip-top shape?

 The City's Bicycle Advisory Committee is working on a bike lane maintenance plan right now.
 We recognize that maintenance of bikeways is also a safety issue, so developing a strategy to ensure our bikeways are clear of debris is also part of a strategy to ensure our bikeways are safe for everyone.

 How will this impact METRO bus route 30 that runs along 11th?
-Have bus stop locations and potentially improvements been coordinated?
+Have bus stop locations been coordinated?

 We will coordinate with METRO on proposed bikeways and ensure bus stops are accessible and in the right places.
-The 30 Clinton/Ella bus route usually runs every 30 minutes during peak hours and every 60 minutes during off-peak hours.
+The 30 Clinton/Ella bus route runs every 30 minutes during peak hours and every 60 minutes during off-peak hours.
 With this frequency, bus pick-up/drop-off can be managed alongside a protected bikeway while maintaining safety for everyone.
-A shared bus/bike area will be designated.
-Since June 2020, the route now operates every 60 minutes during peak and off-peak hours.
+A shared bus/bike area will be designated so that buses may pull over to the curb and bus stop.

 I understand that this is not in your scope, but where can we get an update on the Shepard/Durham project?

 Memoral Heights Redevelopment Authority and TIRZ 5 are leading improvements to Shepherd/Durham.
 Project information can be found at https://memorialheightstirz5.com/projects/shepherd-and-durham-major-investment-project/